MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-anchor.md

     ![QR code scan](media/circular-code-scan.PNG "QR code scan")

 4. On your [!include[pn-hololens](../includes/pn-hololens.md)], you'll see a hologram that resembles the circular code anchor.
-Find the circular code anchor in your real-world environment, and then align the anchor hologram with the circular code anchor.
+Align the anchor hologram with the circular code anchor.
 When the green box is aligned, gaze at **Confirm** to select it.

     ![Holographic marker](media/circular-code-green-outline.PNG "Holographic marker")